 The locations have benefited from being associated with the series and attracted tourists from around the world, with multiple Breaking Bad themed tours and merchandise.
-Breaking Bad has also put New Mexico on the map for other productions, with its high-quality production providing a very strong example of what New Mexico is able to create.
+Breaking Bad has also put New Mexico on the map for other productions, with its high-quality production providing a very strong example of what the New Mexico workforce is able to create.

-The New Mexico film and television sector was able to bounce back quicker than other industries following COVID-19, with the NMFO's Back2One providing guidance on how to safely return to work, as well as protective equipment and testing.
+The New Mexico film and television sector was able to bounce back quicker than other industries following the COVID-19 pandemic, with the NMFO's "Back2One" providing guidance on how to safely return to work, as well as protective equipment and testing.